atlassian/github-for-jira/CONTRIBUTING.md

 $ script/bootstrap
 ```

-This will install `node` and `mysql`, which are required to run the app.
+This will install `node` and `postgres`, which are required to run the app.
 You will need to start up the postgres instance, and then run:

 ```
 $ script/db_create